dipien/google-play-api/jdroid-java-googleplay-publisher/README.md

     // Whether the task should fail if the uploaded APK specifies a version code that has already been used.
 Default value: true appContext.setFailOnApkUpgradeVersionConflict(false);

+    // The path where the release notes will be located.
+This property is optional appContext.setMetadataPath("/path/to/the/metadata");

     GooglePlayPublisher.publishApk(new App(appContext));
     // or
     GooglePlayPublisher.publishBundle(new App(appContext));